percona/percona-server-mongodb-operator/source/openshift.rst

    you can generate and apply your own certificates as secrets according to the :ref:`TLS instructions <tls>`.

-3. Percona Server for MongoDB cluster can be created at any time with the following two steps:
+3. Percona Distribution for MongoDB cluster can be created at any time with the following two steps:

    a.
 Uncomment the ``deploy/cr.yaml`` field ``#platform:`` and edit the field